SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 Now the service instances are in place, it's time to deploy the app itself.

-Still in your "CF Dev Space Home", select the "Applications" menu item and use the "Deploy Application" button.
+:point_right: Still in your "CF Dev Space Home", select the "Applications" menu item and use the "Deploy Application" button.
 For the "File Location", browse to and select the `app.zip` archive that you previously downloaded.
 Ensure that the "Use Manifest" checkbox is selected, then browse to and select the `manifest.yml` file that you also previously downloaded for the "Manifest Location".
 Then use the "Deploy" button.

 In a few moments, your app should be shown in the list as in the green "Started" state.